crypto-org-chain/chain-docs/docs/getting-started/punishments.md

 not older than `MAX_EVIDENCE_AGE` in tendermint.
 :::

-### Inactivity Punishment
+### Inactivity Slashing

+It is important that the validators maintain excellent availability and network connectivity to perform their tasks.
+A penalty should be imposed on validators' misbehavior to reinforce this.

-When a validator fails to successfully sign `MISSED_BLOCK_THRESHOLD` blocks in last `BLOCK_SIGNING_WINDOW` blocks, it is immediately punished by deducting funds from their bonded and unbonded amount and removing them from active validator set if the resulting bonded amount is still greater than minimum required stake.
+When a validator fails to successfully sign `MISSED_BLOCK_THRESHOLD` blocks in last `BLOCK_SIGNING_WINDOW` blocks, it is immediately punished by deducting funds from their bonded and unbonded amount and removing them from active validator set.
 The funds to be deducted are calculated based on `LIVENESS_SLASH_PERCENT`.

 :::tip Note:
 The validator is not **jailed** in this scenario.
-They can immediately send a `NodeJoinTx` to join back as a validator.
+They can immediately send a `NodeJoinTx` to join back as a validator if they are qualified (have enough bonded amount and not jailed).
 :::

 ### Jailing